couchbaselabs/crouton/README.md

 #  Crouton

-Crouton is a C++20 coroutine runtime library that provides some general purpose utilities, as well as cross-platform event loops, I/O and networking based on the [libuv][LIBUV] and [tlsuv][TLSUV] libraries.
+Crouton is a C++20 coroutine runtime library that provides some general purpose utilities, as well as cross-platform event loops, I/O and networking based on the [libuv][LIBUV], mbedTLS[MBEDTLS] and [tlsuv][TLSUV] libraries.
+(On Apple platforms it can also use the system Network.framework.)

 ## Features